-Long before the internet, computers and even mass forms of communication, we’ve understood the power of meditation.
+Long before the internet, computers, and even mass forms of communication, we’ve understood the power and benefits of meditation.
 In fact, ancient Indian texts called the Vedas, dating back over 3,000 years, give detailed instructions on meditation practices.

 Despite technological advances and entire civilizations dying and being born, the practice of meditation has survived.